Professional Biography

 Overview

-Markus started his legal career as a law clerk to the Hon.
-Morris S. Arnold of the U.S. Court of Appeals for the Eighth Circuit and to Chief U.S. District Judge Catherine Perry.
-Prior to entering law school, Markus worked as a ski tech and as a late-night clerk at the Super 8 Motel, both in Steamboat, Colorado.
+Markus' background as a German-American dual national, coupled with his international experience, brings a distinct perspective to his legal practice.
+He earned a Doctor of Philosophy in law from Oxford University, where he began his career as a law lecturer and was a member of the varsity tennis team.
+Markus served as a law clerk to the Hon.
+Morris S. Arnold of the U.S. Court of Appeals for the Eighth Circuit and to Judge Catherine Perry of the U.S. District Court for the Eastern District of Missouri.
+Prior to his legal career, he worked as a ski tech and late-night clerk at the Super 8 Motel in Steamboat Springs, Colorado.

 Ranked by Chambers Global 4 Years in a Row